Canada's 2026 consultations on immigration levels: what to do before June 14, 2026

 Fall 2026: The Minister tables the 2027 to 2029 Immigration Levels Plan in Parliament.

-themes it heard.
+Practical tip: keep proof of your submission.
+IRCC usually releases a summary report that confirms the themes it heard.
 This does not change rules on its own, but it signals where policy may move.

 FAQs